keithmancuso/craft-json-expand/Readme.md

-# JSON Expand Plugin for Craft CMS
+# JSON Expand Plugin for CraftCMS

 A simple twig extension that returns your object or array of objects as JSON